holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 As a simple accumulation of data (DHT operations) attached to their respective basis addresses, a Holochain DHT exhibits a logical monotonicity[^calm-theorem].
 The natural consequence of this property is that any two peers who receive the same set of DHT operations will arrive at the same database state without need of a coordination protocol.

-[^calm-theorem]: [Keeping CALM: When Distributed Consistency is Easy](https://arxiv.org/abs/1901.01930), Joseph M Hellerstein and Peter Alvaro.
+[^calm-theorem]: *Keeping CALM: When Distributed Consistency is Easy*, Joseph M Hellerstein and Peter Alvaro <https://arxiv.org/abs/1901.01930>.

 While the monotonic accumulation of operations is the most fundamental truth about the nature of DHT data, it is nevertheless important for the goal of ensuring Holochain's fitness for application development that we give the operations further meaning.
 This happens at two levels: